 When we think of wastewater, we usually think of sewage.
 However, it is also comprised of any used domestic water produced from showers, disposals, washers, and sinks.
-Furthermore, wastewater can include any used water and water-carried solids from a community that flow to a treatment plant, such as storm water, surface water, and industrial water.
-Fact: 99% of wastewater is just dirty water; the other 1% is solids, chemicals, nutrients, fats, and other pollutants.
+Furthermore, wastewater can include any used water and water-carried solids from a community that flows to a treatment plant, such as stormwater, surface water, and industrial water.
+Fact: 99 percent of wastewater is just dirty water; the other 1 percent is solids, chemicals, nutrients, fats, and other pollutants.

 The wastewater leaving primary treatment then enters the secondary treatment process which is a two-phase process.
 In the first phase, also called aeration, the wastewater is mixed with air and cultivated microorganisms that consume suspended organic matter such as food particles, human waste, and other organic matter.
 In the second phase, the wastewater undergoes another sedimentation process where the microorganisms (called activated sludge) are removed from the fairly clean wastewater.

 The activated sludge is either returned to the oxidation ditches to consume more organic matter or is diverted to the digestion process as waste where it is treated and dewatered to reduce pathogens and vector attraction (flies, mosquitoes, rodents).
 This sludge is referred to as biosolids, which may be beneficially used for land application at agricultural or reclamation sites or disposed at the landfill.